GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 <br>

 ### Jetson Orin Nano
-The Jetson development boards by NVidia serve as compact, reliable and powerful Linux computers that can easily serve as the brain of many robotic systems.
+The Jetson development boards by NVidia are compact, reliable and powerful Linux computers that can easily serve as the brain of various robotic systems.
 The Jetson Orin Nano has been flashed using a micro SD card with the [Jetpack 5.1.2](https://developer.nvidia.com/embedded/jetpack-sdk-512), and runs Ubuntu 20.0.4 and ROS2 `humble`.
 ROS2 can be installed by following this [Isaac ROS](https://nvidia-isaac-ros.github.io/getting_started/isaac_ros_buildfarm_cdn.html) tutorial.
 [Shail Dalal](https://sdalal1.github.io/projects/) and I tried multiple ways to flash the [Jetpack 6.0](https://developer.nvidia.com/embedded/jetpack) onto the Jetson Orin Nano (with Ubuntu 22.0.4 and ROS2 `iron`) but were unsuccessful, so we opted to use the Jetpack 5.1.2 instead.
-Setting up a Jetson from scratch and installing packages on it can easily by a tiring process owing to the lack of software support and documentation by Nvidia and must be anticipated beforehand.
+Setting up a Jetson from scratch and installing packages on it can quickly become a tiring process owing to the lack of software support and documentation by Nvidia, which must be anticipated beforehand.
 After being set up however, the Jetson should operate quite reliably.

 <br>

 ### Zed 2i camera
-The Zed series of cameras by StereoLabs are a highly accurate stereo cameras which have built in Visual-Inertial Odometry, 3-D Mapping, and Object (including human) detection, among other features.
+The Zed series of cameras by StereoLabs are a highly accurate stereo cameras which have built in Visual-Inertial Odometry, 3-D Mapping, and Object (including human) Detection, among other features.
-Additionally, the cameras have a very well documented [ROS2 wrapper](https://github.com/stereolabs/zed-ros2-wrapper) which makes all of these features easy to deploy.
+Additionally, the cameras have a very well documented [ROS2 wrapper](https://github.com/stereolabs/zed-ros2-wrapper) making rapid deployment of these features possible.

 <br>